OS2bos/os2bos/README.rst

 services such as postgres and postfix.

 A ``docker-compose.yml`` for development is included.
 It includes the settings to connect them.
-It starts six services:
+It starts the following services:

 - `frontend`: the vue frontend reachable at  http://localhost:8080
 - `bev`: the django backend